-UASOC will be principally responsible for the review and approval of site specific protocols (the "Protocols") for the authorization of all University UAS Operations conducted at University Facilities (such as the Blacksburg Campus, Kentland Farms, and other university-controlled properties).
-If a site specific Protocol for a university-controlled location has not been established and approved by the UASOC, then the Blacksburg Campus Protocol will control.
-The UASOC has the sole authority to establish Protocols and all proposed site protocols must be submitted to UASOC for approval.
+UASOC will be principally responsible for the review and approval of site-specific protocols (the "Protocols") for the authorization of all University UAS Operations conducted in or on university real property (such as the Blacksburg Campus, Kentland Farms, and other university-controlled properties).
+If a site-specific Protocol for a university-controlled location has not been established and approved by the UASOC, then the Blacksburg Campus Protocol will be in effect.
+The UASOC has the sole authority to establish protocols and all proposed site protocols must be submitted to UASOC for approval.

-In addition, any proposed changes to established Protocols must be submitted to UASOC for approval.
-UASOC will be responsible for the review, approval and establishment of any Protocols or changes to Protocols.
+In addition, any proposed changes to established protocols must be submitted to UASOC for approval.
+UASOC will be responsible for the review, approval and establishment of any protocols or changes to protocols.